What is Chrome Plating?

 Chrome Plating falls into two distinct categories: Bright Chrome and Hard Chrome.
 The key difference being that Bright Chrome can be used for decorative purposes where Hard Chrome has more industrial applications.

 What is the Process?

-Chrome Plating is an electro-plating technique in which parts are placed into a vat containing an electrolytic solution and a current is run into the bath promoting the build-up of the material on the part.
+Chrome Plating is an electro-plating technique in which parts are placed into a vat containing an electrolytic solution and a current is run into the bath promoting the build-up of the material onto the component.
 With Bright Chrome plating a layer of Nickel is most often applied first, and then the chrome on top of this.
 In order to obtain the best possible results, parts will first be subject to a number of pre-treatments depending on their material which are all carried out in house.

 What are the Advantages?

 Chrome Plating produces a protective barrier for the part which offers significant improvements in protection against corrosion and rusting.
 Decorative Chrome will increase the Corrosion Resistance of the base metal, but not to the level of Hard Chrome Plating.

 Chrome Plating produces a very durable finish which is what makes it so popular with the automotive industry.
 Chrome doesn’t oxidise or corrode and is able to withstand extreme temperatures as well as the weather.
 It will remain bright for a long time without the need for polishing.